 Would it come as a surprise if I tell you that all men want to be admired and desired, or that they want to be complimented, or want someone else to occasionally make the first move in bed — especially those men in a long-term relationship?

-There has been so much press these past few months about men with high testosterone levels who abuse their powerful positions; men who never take no for an answer; men who expect sexual compliance from the women around them; and men who show no softness or even awareness of the damage they wreak on others’ psyches.
+There has been so much press these past few months about men with high testosterone levels who abuse their powerful positions; men who never take no for an answer; men who expect consent for making love from the women around them; and men who show no softness or even awareness of the damage they wreak on others’ psyches.
 But this is not the guy you’re married to or dating.
-Most men do not try to force the women around them to watch them masturbate (although they might ask or hope).
+Most men do not try to force the women around them to watch them playing with themselves (although they might ask or hope).

 When the women in my office hear this, either from me or from their male partner, the reaction usually is, “But I don’t know how!
 What would I do?
 How would I start?”